-The Anderson localization [1] has been originally discussed for electron propagation in a disordered potential.
-Nowadays, an impressive technological progress in experiments with cold atoms allows one to create a disordered quasi-1D potential by laser fields and to detect signatures of localization of a Bose-Einstein condensate (BEC) in presence of disorder [2, 3, 4, 5, 6].
-An interesting new aspect in such systems is an importance of nonlinear effects since in a good approximation the evolution of BEC can be described by the nonlinear Gross-Pitaevskii equation (see e.g. [7]).
-An interplay of disorder, localization, and nonlinearity appears also in other physical systems like wave propagation in nonlinear disordered media (see e.g. [8, 9]), chains of nonlinear oscillators (see e.g. [10]) with randomly distributed frequencies, and models of quantum chaos with a kicked soliton [11] and a kicked BEC [12, 13, 14].
+Anderson localization [1] was originally discussed for electron propagation in a disordered potential.
+Nowadays, an impressive technological progress in experiments with cold atoms allows one to create a disordered quasi-1D potential by laser fields and to detect signatures of localization of a Bose-Einstein condensate (BEC) in the presence of disorder [2].
+An interesting new aspect in such systems is an importance of nonlinear effects since in a good approximation the evolution of a BEC can be described by the nonlinear Gross-Pitaevskii equation [3].
+An interplay of disorder, localization, and nonlinearity appears also in other physical systems like wave propagation in nonlinear disordered media [4-6], chains of nonlinear oscillators [7] with randomly distributed frequencies, and models of quantum chaos with a kicked soliton [8] and a kicked BEC [9-11].